Bhavesh22Patil/project1/README.md

  # NEW Project
- Ths Project was created from local system
+ This Project was created from local system

+created by bhavesh